-“They’re not asking for tickets,” said one of the women.
+“He’s not asking for tickets,” explained one of the Chinese women.
 “They’re saying a pickpocket is on the train and that you should watch your belongings.”

 “Oh!”
-Clutching my purse to my chest, I considered that my French language skills could use some improvement and also that it was good to know train security was on the job.
-“You understand French really well,” I said to the Chinese woman.
+Clutching my purse to my chest, I considered that my French language skills could use some improvement, and also that it was good to know train security was on the job.
+“You understand French well,” I said.

 Grasse’s top sights are undoubtedly its perfume factories.
 Think jasmine, roses, lavender and mimosa.
 Ah, now breathe deep and get to visit perfume factories.
 If you’re spending only one day in Grasse, and have time to visit just one factory, the Fragonard Perfume Factory is one of the most popular.

-It’s also easy to find because if you take the bus from the train station you’ll pass the perfume factory en route.
-Ask the bus driver to drop you off at the Parfumerie Fragonard; it’s just at the edge of Grasse’s Old Town.
-(20 Boulevard Fragonard, 06130 Grasse, France.)
+It’s also easy to find because if you take the bus from the train station you’ll pass the Fragonard Perfume Factory en route.
+Ask the bus driver to drop you off at the Parfumerie Fragonard; it’s just at the edge of Grasse’s Old Town at 20 Boulevard Fragonard, 06130 Grasse, France.

 Two others perfume factories to visit are Galimard, the oldest parfumerie in Grasse, which dates back to 1747, and Molinard established in 1849.

 What do you do at the Fragonard Perfume Factory in Grasse?

 You will exercise your nose sniffing lots of Fragonard perfume.
 Located in a historic perfume factory built in 1782, the Fragonard Perfume Factory was established in 1926.